Multiplicity and the Media

 I Never Promised You a Rose Garden

 Multiplicity is a state of consciousness as natural as being a single personality.
-A multiple system or household is a group of many minds who live in one body.
+A multiple group (system, clan, family, collective) is a group of many minds who live in one body.
 They may think and act very independently of one another, and have their own ways of experiencing the pleasures and frustrations of everyday life.

-Some people find themselves in distress due to inadequate operating systems, or someone in the household being disruptive or destructive.
-In Western society, people with this kind of problem are told to go into therapy.
+Some of these groups may find themselves in distress due to inadequate inner management, or someone in the group being disruptive or destructive.
+In Western society, people with this kind of problem are told to go into psychotherapy.

-There, much of the time, they will run up against a prejudice so ingrained and so ancient that its adherents don't even know it's there; they're used to taking a singlet reality for granted.
+There, unless they are extremely fortunate, they will run up against a prejudice so ingrained and so ancient that its adherents don't even know it's there; they're used to taking a singlet reality for granted.
 It is a prejudice which takes the form of a diagnosis.
-That diagnosis has been a death sentence for hundreds of multiple households with active careers, families and friends.
+That diagnosis has been a death sentence for hundreds of multiples with active careers, families and friends.
 It can give family courts a reason to take your children away from you, your boss an excuse to fire you, your friends to shun you like a leper.

-Some therapists will still work with people in multiple systems, trying to accept the persons involved on their own terms, and not pushing inane, worthless pseudo- solutions like integration.
-Some households work out cooperative systems independently, and require little or no therapy.
-But we never hear about these.
-The only households in the books are the ones who came into therapy.
-The others stay in the closet for the most part -- and for damned good reasons.
+Some therapists will still work with people in multiple systems, trying to accept the persons involved on their own terms.
+Some groups work out cooperative systems independently, and require little or no therapy.
+But these types of systems, the cooperative, non-disordered groups, are never covered in books, television documentaries, or films on multiplicity.
+The only systems one will find there are a few very badly damaged who obviously have other, drastic mental problems.
+Healthy multiples stay in the closet for the most part -- and for damned good reasons.

 Labeling multiplicity as a mental disorder caused by having sex with children was the worst mistake the APA could have made.
 It catered to tabloid fantasies and the worst excesses of the entertainment industry.
 It enabled the media to portray multiples as helpless victims, but also as murderous, vengeful killers.
 As insane.
 As out of control.

 This seemingly harmless sensationalist ratings-booster has wrecked countless lives.
-For multiple households, the situation today is roughly equivalent of that of a gay or lesbian forty or fifty years ago.
+For multiples, the situation today is roughly equivalent of that of a pre-80s gay or lesbian.
+(Not too long ago, psychiatrists believed that being gay was caused by childhood molestation or other trauma.)
 Those who are outed, or who simply find it difficult to hide the fact of their many selves, soon find their legal rights have all but vanished.

 We can lose custody of our children if a family court judge learns that we are multiple.
 We can be fired if management finds out we are multiple.
-We are regarded as damaged goods, as untrustworthy, and as possible criminals.
-Inability to gain or hold employment encourages the popular view of multiple households as dysfunctional, mentally ill people.
+We are regarded as damaged goods, as untrustworthy, and as more inclined to criminal behaviour than singlets.
+Inability to gain or hold employment encourages the popular view of multiple groups as dysfunctional, mentally ill people.

-Some systems believe that multiplicity is not a viable way of life, and that fusion should be the ultimate goal of healing.
+Some people in multiple groups believe that multiplicity is not a viable way of life.
+They really do want to fuse together, seeing that as the ultimate goal of healing.
 Others live very successfully in a cooperation of many selves and minds.
 Some don't wish to disclose for personal reasons, rather than fear of discrimination.
 But while discretion is always wise, we should not be afraid to disclose.
-Otherwise, multiplicity becomes a shameful secret, like the ones some of us had to keep as children.
+Otherwise, multiplicity becomes a shameful secret.
+For many of the groups we've talked to, being multiple, not trauma or abuse, was the shameful secret of their childhoods.

-Whether it's "Dissociative Identity" or "Multiple Personality", the APA still brands us with DISORDER, that is, chaos, lack of control.
-Since the mental health industry dictates legal standards of normality, all households are considered abnormal.
+Whether it's "Dissociative Identity" or "Multiple Personality", the APA still brands us with that D, for DISORDER, that is, chaos, lack of control.
+Since the mental health industry dictates legal standards of normality, all multiples are considered abnormal.
 This encourages the media to focus on lurid details.
 The public view of multiplicity is a stereotype derived from inaccurate, falsified media portrayals.

 I'd like to add in a word here to those who are preparing to write books or screenplays "about MPD/DID", or which feature "a character who happens to be multiple."

 Writing a novel or a film which perpetuates stereotypes about multiple personality is like writing an old-time, cowboys-and-Indians western.
-Such entertainments seem relatively innocuous on the surface, but the way they portrayed Native Americans contributed -- and still contributes -- to the institutionalised racism that affects every Native American living today.
+You can say "it's just a movie," and such entertainments seem relatively innocuous on the surface, but the way they portrayed Native Americans contributed -- and still contributes -- to the institutionalised racism that affects every Native American living today.

 You're not talking about a harmless fantasy.
-You're not even talking about taking old mythological stories and dressing them up in new clothes, the way modern fantasy writers do like Charles DeLint.
+You're not even talking about taking old mythological stories and dressing them up in new clothes, as some of today's fantasy authors do.

 You're talking about people who live and breathe and work and love in this real, present world.
-Who have dreams and aspirations and desires just as you do.
-The biggest mistake anyone, singlet or multiple, can ever make, is to think that the people in a multiple household are not real.
+We are people with dreams and aspirations and desires just as yours.
+The biggest mistake anyone, singlet or multiple, can ever make, is to think that the persons in a multiple system are not real.
 As though, owing to the fact that there are several of us sharing a body, we are less worthy of equal dignity, equal respect, and equal rights.
-(And yes--the Milligan decision created case law precedent for persons in multiple households to have equal rights and responsibilities under the law.)
+(Even though the Milligan decision created case law precedent for persons in multiple systems to have equal rights and responsibilities under the law.)

 Yes, your viewers or readers don't know any better.
 But does that make it right?